kmehltretter82/frama-c-linux/ivette/src/frama-c/doc.md

 - the possible values of a variable or expression, according to Eva.

-The information of an element can be pinned using the [icon-pin] button, in which case it remains in the component even if the element is not longer selected.
+The information of an element can be pinned using the [icon-pin] button, in which case it remains in the component even if the element is no longer selected.
 Alt-clicking on an AST element also pins the element information in the Inspector.